simonboisset/react-router-url/README.md

 # React Router URL

-A simple, flexible and zero dependencies router for react.
+Update v0.7.0

-It uses hooks and URL api.
+A simple, flexible and zero dependencies router for React and Typescript support.

-I use [TSDX](https://tsdx.io/) for packaging.
+It uses React hooks and URL api.

 # Table of Contents